Cynical SecuritySpy Plugin

 This is an old way to toggle the motion state of a camera - make it true if it was false, or vice versa.

-This action tells SecuritySpy to pretend that it has seen motion on the designated camera.
-If you have a motion sensor in the general area covered by a camera, that's what you want to do.
+This action tells SecuritySpy to act as if it had seen motion on the designated camera.
+If you have a motion sensor in the general area covered by a camera, that’s what you want to do.
 All the usual consequences follow; in particular, any motion-triggered recording commences.
-SecuritySpy's usual rules apply; the camera must be active (have motion recording enabled) and must be configured appropriately.
+SecuritySpy’s usual rules apply; the camera must be active (have motion recording enabled) and must be configured appropriately.

 This action is the complement to the Camera Motion event.
-Together, they link Indigo's and SecuritySpy's event systems together.
-In fact, if everything is hooked up right, a Trigger Recording action will cause Camera Motion triggers to fire, as SecuritySpy faithfully reports the (simulated) motion back to Indigo.
+Together, they link Indigo’s and SecuritySpy’s event systems together.
+In fact, if everything is hooked up right, this action will cause Camera Motion triggers to fire, as SecuritySpy faithfully reports the (simulated) motion back to Indigo.
 (As of SecuritySpy 5, you can recognize this situation in the event filter.)

 This changes the text overlay that SecuritySpy can place onto a video camera's image.
 This text becomes part of the video stream, so that it is displayed and recorded along with it.
 Note that it also irreversibly obscures what's behind it.